ibm-cloud-docs/containers/cs_cli_install.md

     ibmcloud ks clusters
     ```
     {: pre}

+     To work with free clusters in the London metro location, you must target the EU Central regional API by running `ibmcloud ks init --host https://eu-gb.containers.cloud.ibm.com`.
+     {: note}

 5. Set the cluster you created as the context for this session.
 Complete these configuration steps every time that you work with your cluster.
     1. Get the command to set the environment variable and download the Kubernetes configuration files. <p class="tip">Using Windows PowerShell?
 Include the `--powershell` flag to get environment variables in Windows PowerShell format.</p>